-National Planning Policy Framework (NPPF): The NPPF replaces all other national planning policy documents (PPG/PPS) and many circulars, streamlining them all into one document.
+National Planning Policy Framework (NPPF): The NPPF replaces other national planning policy documents (PPG/PPS) and many circulars, streamlining them all into one document.
 It sets out the Government's planning policies for England and how these are expected to be applied.
-It provides a framework within which local and Nneighbourhood Pplans can be produced reflecting the needs and priorities of the local area.
+It provides a framework within which Local Plans and Neighbourhood Plans can be produced reflecting the needs and priorities of the local area.

-Neighbourhood Plans: A plan prepared by a Parish Council or Neighbourhood

-Forum for a particular neighbourhood area (made under the 1990 Town & Country Planning Act, as amended by the 2011 Localism Act Planning and Compulsory Purchase Act 2004).
+Neighbourhood Plan: A plan prepared by a Parish Council or Neighbourhood Forum for a particular neighbourhood area (made under the 1990 Town & Country Planning Act, as amended by the 2011 Localism Act Planning and Compulsory Purchase Act 2004).